Finfalter/wasmCloudArtefacts/docs/aarch64-linux.md

-# Build and deploy on ARM devices
+# Build and run on aarch64 Linux

 This guide specifically addresses [__Coral dev board__](https://coral.ai/docs/dev-board/datasheet/) with its __Quad-core ARM Cortex-A53__.
 However, a deployment on other Arm based devices should be possible in a similar way.